brokenreboot/obsidian-story/Characters/Ren.md

 **A being created by Addendum as a guide to the Timeline.**
 ---

-He exists as a human within the [[Stratospherical City]] boundaries.
+They exist as a human working as a Tour Guide within the [[Stratospherical City]] boundaries.